 For those who rent their home, you can check if there is any stipulation in your tenancy agreement about key cutting.
 If you have an electronic fob that you use to open communal doors you’ll often need to request another of these from your letting agent or landlord directly.

 Otherwise, your landlord should not unreasonably restrict you from making copies of keys.
-As a tenant, you have a right to the ‘quiet enjoyment’ of your property, which includes the ability of everyone in the home being able to move freely.
+As a tenant, you have a right to the ‘quiet enjoyment’ of your property, which includes the ability of everyone in the home to move freely.

 Read more of our moving and new home guides: